roldatasci/dsp/statistics/3-1-actual_biased.md

 print(biased_pmf.Mean()) # mean for biased distribution = 2.4
 ```

->> The distributions show that the actual distribution has a much longer right
+>> The plots show that the actual distribution has a much longer right tail,
->> tail, whilst the biased distribution seems slightly more normal (but still
+>> whilst the biased distribution seems slightly more normal (but still
 >> right-skewed).
 The computed means of the two distributions show that
 >> the actual distribution has a mean of around 1.02 (children under 18), whilst
 >> the biased distribution has a mean of around 2.4, more than double the actual
 >> distribution.

-This is a significant difference.
+>> This is a significant difference, biased towards larger families and their
+>> higher tendency to report.
+Naturally, families with no children do not have
+>> any children responding to a survey about the number of children in their
+>> household.